dhanushree162004/europeplanai/README.md

 - **Negation Awareness**: If you say "no kids," the system strictly avoids child-friendly tags and amenities.

 ### 3. **Stateful Conversation (LangGraph)**
-Unlike a simple chatbot, EuroPlan uses a **LangGraph orchestrated pipeline** that manages conversation flow:
+EuroPlan uses a **LangGraph orchestrated pipeline** that manages conversation flow:

 ```mermaid
 graph TD